 How do I know whether my students read the content I assigned?

 The goal of monitoring compliance may have a different meaning from one instructor to another.
-The data available within the Learner Engagement Analytics Dashboard (LEAD) regarding compliance with an assigned reading may fall short of expectations.
-For the sake of this document, compliance is simply the measurement of whether is student did or did not click on the link to a reading, as well as how many times they did click on the link.
+The Learner Engagement Analytics Dashboard (LEAD) data regarding compliance with an assigned reading may fall short of expectations.
+For the sake of this document, compliance is simply the measurement of whether a student did or did not click on the link to a reading, as well as how many times they did click on the link.

 LEAD

-This visualization allows you to see how many times your students are accessing the various activity types in your course.
-You can use filters to drill down and see how much a specific piece of content in your course is being accessed, and who is accessing it.
-This visualization can also give you a sense of how many students and which students are accessing specific pieces of content in your course.
-For example, you can select a specific course reading from Main Activity Type, and then select one specific assignment (eg. Twigg Reading) from Name of Activity to see how many times students in your course clicked on that specific assignment; you can also filter by a student to see which students accessed a specific item
+This visualization allows you to see how often your students access your course's various activity types.
+You can use filters to drill down and see how much content in your course is being accessed and who is accessing it.
+This visualization can also give you a sense of how many students are accessing specific content in your course and which students are.
+For example, you can select a specific course reading from Main Activity Type and then select one specific assignment (eg. Twigg Reading) from Name of Activity to see how many times students in your course clicked on that specific assignment; you can also filter by a student to see which students accessed a specific item.

 LEAD Page View By Activity Type